 - The Amazon Technical Academy’s purpose is to move non-technical employees into software engineering roles.

-- The Associate2Tech program helps fulfillment center workers retrain for a move into technology/IT roles.
+- The Associate2Tech program helps fulfilment center workers retrain for a move into technology/IT roles.

 - The Machine Learning University will help employees that already have a tech background develop skills in the machine learning space, an area of work that has seen massive growth in recent years.